wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.3.5 =
+* New: Enable Optimizer as default option
+* New: Add filter to exclude strings from search & replace, docs: https://wp-staging.com/docs/actions-and-filters/
+* New: Add filter to change search & replace parameters
+* New: Add language files and change text domain to slug of the plugin
+* New: Disable heartbeat api and user login check for wp staging processing
+* New: Add issue reporting form
+* New: Check if clone subfolder already exists before creating clone
+* Fix: Changing file copy limit not working

 = 2.3.4 =
 * New: Compatible up to WordPress 4.9.8
 * New: Support for Windows Azure cloud servers